nengo/nengo-fpga/docs/getting_started.rst

       ...

-You can easily ``pip install nengo-gui``, or you can see `Scripting`_ below if you prefer not to use the GUI.
+This is designed to work with Nengo GUI, however you can see `Scripting`_ below if you prefer not to use the GUI.
 To view and run your networks, simply pass ``nengo_fpga`` as the backend to Nengo GUI.

 .. code-block:: bash

    nengo <my_file.py> -b nengo_fpga

-Take a look at the examples that ship with the NengoFPGA package.
-For any questions visit the `Nengo Forum <https://forum.nengo.ai>`_.

 Scripting